maiasaumi/maiasaumi/README.md

 🌱 I’m currently working on:

 - Finished Advanced software engineering program at Code Chrysalis (2021-3)
-- Seeking full-time employment
+- Started working at IBM Japan as an IT specialist (2021-10)

 💡 I’m currently learning:

-- Fullstack development in JavaScript
+- Fullstack development in Java
-- Web development using Vue.js
+- AWS, Google Cloud, IBM Cloud
 - Team development and Agile methodologies

 📫 How to reach me: